 Why did we establish "Objective"?

 Alternative investments, as opposed to public investments, which provide a large amount of accessible information, are characterized by complexity, lack of information and a diverse range of investment channels.
-The difference between alternative funds, even between those engaged in the same field, is very wide, and thus it is highly important to acquire knowledge and complete understanding prior to making the investment.
+The difference between alternative funds, even between those engaged in the same field, is very wide, thus it is highly important to acquire knowledge and complete understanding prior to making the investment.

 By maintaining neutrality and objectivity, Objective analyzes and monitors each investment throughout the lifespan of the fund.
 These comprehensive analyses facilitate and shorten the assessment process and allow investors to review several investments simultaneously in order to select the best-suited investments for their portfolios.